 Qualifying – Saturday 11.55pm – Fox Sports 5

 Live Pit Lane – Sunday 10.30pm – Fox Sports 5

 Grand Prix – Sunday 11.55pm – Fox Sports 5

-So while you can watch the F1 Grand Prix Free to Air live just once here in 2018, Fox Sports will broadcast all twenty-one exciting weekends Live and in HD, including the Monaco Grand Prix (May 24-27) and Canadian GP (June 8-10).
-Foxtel also has the most extensive Live coverage of the V8 Supercars championship (Darwin Supersprint: June 15-17), and every championship MotoGP race, so you may wish to review their latest entertainment packages.
+So while you can watch the F1 Grand Prix Free to Air live just once here in 2018, Fox Sports will broadcast all twenty-one exciting weekends Live and in HD, including the German Grand Prix (July 22) and Hungarian GP (July 29).
+Foxtel also has the most extensive Live coverage of the V8 Supercars championship and each and every championship MotoGP race, so you may wish to review their latest sports TV packages.

 2018 Grand Prix Live Australian TV Schedule

 Please note that FTA channel Ten will only be airing the already concluded Australian Grand Prix (March 25) live, with the remaining events to be shown as highlights well after the race have concluded.
 As such, the below fixtures for Aussie viewers have been finalised for the 2018 Formula One season, but if any changes are announced they will be immediately included here.

 April 13-15: Chinese GP, Shanghai (Fox Sports)

 May 11-13: Spanish GP, Catalunya, Spain (Fox Sports)

 May 24, 26-27: Monaco GP, Monte Carlo (Fox Sports)